CoreyJNash/BackendJokesApi/README.md

 </tr>
 <tr>
   <td colspan="3">
-  The default is to retrieve all games..
+  The default is to retrieve all jokes..
   </td>
   <td>401 Unauthorized</td>
   <td><em>empty</em></td>